 Currently, flusstools comes with the following modules:

 geotools - versatile functions for processing spatial data for fluvial ecosystem analyses based on gdal and other open source libraries (developers: Kilian Mouris, Beatriz Negreiros, and Sebastian Schwindt).

-fuzzycorr - a map comparison toolkit that builds on fuzzy sets to assesss the accuracy of (numerical) river models (principal developer: Beatriz Negreiros).
+fuzzycorr - a map comparison toolkit that builds on fuzzy sets to assess the accuracy of (numerical) river models (principal developer: Beatriz Negreiros).

 The documentation is also as available as style-adapted PDF.

 More information and examples are available in the docs of every flusstools module.